MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-architecture-solutions-posters.md

 # Microsoft Teams IT architecture and telephony solutions posters

 ## Teams as part of Microsoft 365
-Teams is central to the logical architecture of productivity services in Microsoft 365.
-Microsoft provides a suite of productivity services that work together to provide collaboration experiences with data governance, security, and compliance capabilities.
+Teams is central to the logical architecture of productivity services in Microsoft 365 - including data governance, security, and compliance capabilities.

 This series of illustrations provides a view into the logical architecture of productivity services for enterprise architects, leading with Teams.